-PIERCE MIDDLE SCHOOL SIGN OFF PAGE 2020-2021 PARENT/GUARDIAN & STUDENT HANDBOOK
+PIERCE MIDDLE SCHOOL SIGN OFF PAGE 2022-2023 PARENT/GUARDIAN & STUDENT HANDBOOK

-Parents/Guardians and Student: Please initial, check and sign all sections of this form.
+Parents/Guardians and Students: Please initial, check and sign all sections of this form.
 Completed forms should be delivered to your A Period teacher immediately.

-We have read, discussed, understand, and agree to follow the rules of the Pierce Middle School (initial) School and the Anti-Hazing Laws, the Policy on Alcohol, Tobacco and Drug Use by Students, Bullying Prevention Policy, and Student Medical Insurance Policy.
-We have read, discussed, and understand the information regarding Digital Use/Internet (initial) Use policies of the Milton Public Schools.
-These policies include: Policy IHBHE, Remote Learning, Policy IJND, Access to Digital Resources; Policy IJNDB, Internet Acceptable Use Policy; Policy IJNDC, Empowered Digital Use Policy; Policy IJNDD, Social Networking Policy

-Student Information Release: The Family Educational Rights and Privacy ACT (FERPA), a Federal Law, allows the Milton Public Schools to release information such as student address, telephone numbers, and e-mail addresses.
-This information is often used by Room Parents, PTO, Milton Parks and Recreation Department, and the Milton Foundation for Education to communicate classroom, school and district events.
-If you wish to Opt Out, check one of the boxes below.

-I DO NOT give permission for my child's directory information to be disclosed to anyone other than the Room Parent, PTO, Parks and Recreation Department, and the Milton Foundation for Education without my prior written consent.
+(initial) We have read, discussed, understand, and agree to follow the rules of the Pierce Middle School School and the Anti-Hazing Laws, the Policy on Alcohol, Tobacco and Drug Use by Students, Bullying Prevention Policy, and Student Medical Insurance Policy. (initial) We have read, discussed, and understand the information regarding Digital Use/Internet Use policies of the Milton Public Schools.
+These policies include: Policy IHBHE, Remote Learning, Policy IJND, Access to Digital Resources; Policy IJNDB, Internet Acceptable Use Policy; Policy IJNDC, Empowered Digital Use Policy; Policy IJNDD, Social Networking Policy Public Schools to information is of nation Release: The Family Educational Rights and Privacy ACT (FERPA), a Federal Law, allows the Milton to release information such as student address, telephone numbers, and e-mail addresses.
+This often used by Room Parents, PTO, Milton Parks and Recreation Department, and the Milton Foundation o communicate classroom, school and district events.
+If you wish to Opt Out, check one of the boxes I give permission for my child's directory information to be disclosed to Room Parents, PTO, Milton Park and Recreation Department, and the Milton Foundation for Education without my prior written consent OR I DO NOT give permission for my child's directory information to be disclosed to any party without my prior written consent.
+Children's Onli ne Privacy Protection Act (COPPA) (initial) We have read the Milton Public Schools COPPA Compliance Form and signed the necessary consent form.
+Remote Learni ng We have read and agree to the Terms of Remote Learning by Audio and Video Conferencing.